09 April 2019

 Beth Britton is a leading campaigner, consultant, writer, blogger, and Skills for Care Endorsed Training Provider.
 More information on Beth’s website: https://www.bethbritton.com

-To find out more about how Promedica’s live-in care can help to support a person living with Parkinson’s and their family, please visit https://www.promedica24.co.uk/types-of-care/condition-led-care/parkinsons-care/ or you can call 0800 086 8686 or email firstname.lastname@example.org
+To find out more about how Promedica24’s live-in care can help to support a person living with Parkinson’s and their family, please visit our main section on this website about Parkinson’s: promedica24.co.uk/types-of-care/condition-led-care/parkinsons-care, call 0800 086 8686 or email email@example.com

 Our live-in care service in Dorset organised a special visit for two life long friends, helping them to reunite after over […]Read more